 Management Responsibility The management of Keystone Child, Youth and Family Services is responsible for the integrity, objectivity and accuracy of the financial information presented in these financial statements.
 The Board reviews and approves the financial statements.
 Nature of Business Keystone Child, Youth and Family Services is an organization operating programs to promote the well being of children, youth and families in the Grey-Bruce area.
 Basis of Accounting The financial statements of the Keystone Child, Youth and Family Services are the representation of management prepared in accordance with the significant accounting policies set out below pursuant to the operating agreements with the funders.
-The basis of accounting used in these financial statements differs from Canadian accounting standards for not-for-profit organizations (ASNPO) in the following ways:

-Capital assets purchased with cash are charged to operations in the year the expenditure is incurred rather than being capitalized on the balance sheet and amortized over their estimated useful lives.
+The basis of accounting used in these financial statements differs from Canadian accounting standards for not-for-profit organizations (ASNPO) in the following ways: Capital assets purchased with cash are charged to operations in the year the expenditure is incurred rather than being capitalized on the balance sheet and amortized over their estimated useful lives.
 Capital assets purchased through debt are expensed to the statement of operations as the principal payments are repaid.
+Capital assets purchased in the year included furniture and equipment, vehicles purchased for use in program activities, and renovations to building and facilities.
 The mortgage payable has not been recorded on the balance sheet as the organization uses a modified basis of accounting excluding the inclusion of long-term accruals.
 Revenue and expenditures are accrued using the modified basis of accounting.
 This method requires the inclusion of short-term accruals in the determination of operating results provided they are payable or receivable within 30 days of the budget year-end.
 Unpaid vacation and overtime amounts have not been accrued on the balance sheet as they are payable in excess of 30 days after year-end.
 Income Taxes Keystone Child, Youth and Family Services is a registered charity under paragraph 149(1)(f) of the Income Tax Act and is exempt from tax by virtue of that section.